Written by Daniel Mariotti

 Our main goal is to translate and maintain Barbara’s original vision.
 During fabrication we work from the inside out, so plenty of forethought and planning is key for success.

-Because of the closed nature of this sculpture, the internal lighting and electrical needed to be placed before the final facing was attached.
+The internal lighting and electrical needed to be placed before the final facing was attached.
 Working with Barbara, we small tacked welds first, to set the angles and attitude of the lighting.
 Several trials were necessary to capture the right atmosphere for the sculpture.
 Then, everything was permanently welded into place and finished to be wrapped up and shipped to the installation site.

 **“This monumental artwork commemorates the women suffragists who fought for the passing of the 19th Amendment which afforded women the right to vote.
 Sited in downtown Lexington, Kentucky, the artwork will serve as the first public sculpture to honor historic women in the city.
 The five, 20-foot aluminum silhouetted sculptures will serve as a reminder of the historic significance of the women who pushed for suffrage, the achievement of the 19th Amendment, as well as the continuing fight for women’s rights, representation and equality.
 The silhouettes do not depict any specific woman as the movement for women’s suffrage was widespread.
 At night, the sculptures are illuminated from within to act as a community beacon around the clock.”